Updated on May 11, 2023

 You've probably seen the "Briefly Unavailable" error message several times while trying to open a website.
 This is not an error message but rather a WordPress notification page.
 This occurs when your update installation fails, and your website remains in maintenance mode due to an error.

-Usually, when an update is installed, this message is briefly displayed as WordPress turn on maintenance mode for your website for a few seconds.
+Usually, when an update is installed, this message is briefly displayed as WordPress turns on maintenance mode for your website for a few seconds.
 Once the installation is complete, WordPress will automatically delete the maintenance file to disable maintenance mode.
 However, sometimes due to a slow hosting server response or low memory issue, the update script will timeout, thus interrupting the process.
 When this happens, WordPress does not get a chance to take your site out of maintenance mode.

 This error can be solved very quickly by simply deleting the .maintenance file from your site’s root folder using an FTP client such as FileZilla or the cPanel File Manager.